 The main takeaway is that many U.S. tenants are protected against eviction for nonpayment of rent through at least March 31, although additional federal relief could be in the works.
 State and local protections, meanwhile, vary quite a bit and are still very much in flux.

-Does the COVID relief bill enacted last December provide any additional tenant protections or aid?
+Does the latest $1.9 trillion COVID relief bill provide additional tenant protections or aid?

-The latest COVID relief bill, signed into law on December 27, does provide additional relief for tenants beyond the moratorium on evictions.
-Specifically, the $900 billion legislation provides $25 billion in emergency tenant assistance, which can be used for up to 12 months for overdue rent and utility payments from the beginning of the pandemic, or for future bills.
+The Emergency Rental Assistance Program provides additional relief for tenants beyond the moratorium on evictions.
+Specifically, the program provides $25 billion in emergency tenant assistance, which can be used for up to 12 months for overdue rent and utility payments from the beginning of the pandemic, or for future bills.
 Renters would apply for assistance with relief organizations, selected by state and local officials, who will pay the funds directly to landlords.

 Applicants must meet all of the following criteria to be eligible for rent assistance:

 - Have a household income that is less than 80% of the area median income (AMI).

 - Have at least one household member who is at risk of becoming homeless or experiencing housing insecurity.

 - Have at least one household member who qualifies for unemployment insurance benefits or experienced a financial hardship due to the pandemic (directly or indirectly).

 Although the application process will vary by state, relief will be prioritized for households with incomes falling below 50% of AMI and who have at least one member who has been unemployed for more than 90 days.
 Household income from 2020 or monthly income at the time of application will be considered when determining eligibility (subject to recertification every three months).
 This legislation also provides funding for landlord-tenant mediation and case management services.